open-edge-platform/infra-onboarding/onboarding-manager/README.md

 - Status Reporting: Sends onboarding and provisioning status information to the User Interface via the Inventory Service.
-- Scalability: Designed to scale with approximately 45 edge nodes and provisioning tasks,as validated to date.
+- Scalability: Designed to scale with approximately 45 edge nodes and provisioning tasks, as validated to date.

 ## API

-- Inventory Interaction: The onboarding manager uses the gRPC APIs exposed by the infra Inventory Service to manage host,instance,os resources.
+- Inventory Interaction: The onboarding manager uses the gRPC APIs exposed by the infra Inventory Service to manage host, instance, os resources.
 - Device Discovery: The onboarding manager provides both unay and bi-directional stream gRPC-based APIs for device discovery.
 - gRPC Stream Management for Non-Interactive Onboarding: The API establishes